Los Angeles Construction Litigation Attorney

 a standard form contract, it was mailed with a cover letter that stated:

-"If the contract documents were acceptable to you, we can begin work
+"If the contract documents were acceptable to you, our Los Angeles

 The contract in question contained a limitation of liability clause limiting